Linen: Early history

-The discovery of dyed flax fibers in a cave in Southern Caucasus, West Asia (modern day Georgia) dated to 36,000 years ago suggests that ancient people used wild flax fibers to create linen-like fabrics from an early date.
+The discovery of dyed flax fibers in a cave in Southern Caucasus, West Asia (modern-day country of Georgia) dated to 36,000 years ago suggests that ancient people used wild flax fibers to create linen-like fabrics from an early date.

 Fragments of straw, seeds, fibers, yarns, and various types of fabrics, including linen samples, dating to about 8,000 BC have been found in Swiss lake dwellings.

 Woven flax textile fragments have been "found between infant and child" in a burial at Çatalhöyük, a large settlement dating to around 7,000 BC.
-To the southwest, in ancient Mesopotamia, flax was domesticated and linen was produced.
+To the southeast, in ancient Mesopotamia, flax was domesticated and linen was produced.
 It was used mainly by the wealthier class of the society, including priests.
 The Sumerian poem of the courtship of Inanna mentions flax and linen.

 In ancient Egypt, linen was used for mummification and for burial shrouds.
 It was also worn as clothing on a daily basis; white linen was worn because of the extreme heat.
 For example, the Tarkhan dress, considered to be among the oldest woven garments in the world and dated to between 3482 and 3102 BC, is made of linen.
 Plutarch wrote that the priests of Isis also wore linen because of its purity.
 Linen was sometimes used as a form of currency in ancient Egypt.
 Egyptian mummies were wrapped in linen as a symbol of light and purity, and as a display of wealth.
 Some of these fabrics, woven from hand-spun yarns, were very fine for their day, but are coarse compared with modern linen.
-When the tomb of the Pharaoh Ramses II, who died in 1213 BC, was discovered in 1881, the linen wrappings were in a state of perfect preservation after more than 3000 years.
-In the Ulster Museum, Belfast there is the mummy of 'Takabuti' the daughter of a priest of Amun, who died 2,500 years ago.
-The linen on this mummy is also in a perfect state of preservation.

-The earliest written documentation of a linen industry comes from the Linear B tablets of Pylos, Greece, where linen is depicted as an ideogram and also written as "li-no" (Greek: λίνον, linon), and the female linen workers are cataloged as "li-ne-ya" (λίνεια, lineia).
+The earliest written documentation of a linen industry comes from the Linear B tablets of Pylos, Greece.
+There are many references to linen throughout the Bible.

 Middle Ages

 By the Middle Ages, there was a thriving trade in German flax and linen.
 The trade spread throughout Germany by the 9th century and spread to Flanders and Brabant by the 11th century.
 The Lower Rhine was a center of linen making in the Middle Ages.
 Flax was cultivated and linen used for clothing in Ireland by the 11th century.
 Evidence suggests that flax may have been grown and sold in Southern England in the 12th and 13th centuries.
 Textiles, primarily linen and wool, were produced in decentralized home weaving mills.